Agonz70/CardGameBR/README.md

 9. Install Unity version 2019.2.15 on the Hub by

-- *A1* locating v2019.2.15 on the Unity archive: [Unity Archive](https://unity3d.com/get-unity/download/archive)
+- *A* locating v2019.2.15 on the Unity archive: [Unity Archive](https://unity3d.com/get-unity/download/archive)

 - *B* click 'WebGL Build Support', then 'Done'